steveinit/TRACER-framework/README.md

 ## REST API

-The TRACER PAL API provides programmatic access for automation and integration:
+The TRACER API provides programmatic access for automation and integration:

 | Endpoint | Method | Description |
 |----------|--------|-------------|